sgraden/vpc/vpc-glossary.md

 An IBM Cloud VPC spans multiple regions.
 Each region contains multiple Zones, which represent independent fault domains.

 ## Security Group
 A security group acts as a virtual firewall that controls the traffic for one or more servers (VSIs).
-A security group is a collection of 5-tuple rules that specify whether to allow traffic for an associated VSI.
+A security group is a collection of 5-tuple (source IP and port, destination IP and port, and protocol) rules that specify whether to allow traffic for an associated VSI.
 When a customer launches a VSI, he or she can associate one or more security groups with that VSI.
 Given the correct permissions, customers can modify security group rules.

 ## Subnet
 A subnet is an IP address range, bound to a single Zone, which cannot span multiple Zones or Regions.
 A subnet can span the entirety of the Zone in the IBM Cloud VPC.